 Reason to go: Contemporary Portuguese cuisine that will surprise you

-To look out for: Lunches can realistically be booked within a week or two; dinners will require longer planning
+To look out for: Lunches can realistically be booked within a week or two, dinners will require long-term planning

 Lisbon’s most highly regarded fine dining restaurant has moved, but only one door up from its old address.
 The new space, originally part of a monastery, is bigger, airier and filled with soft, natural light pouring through three arched windows, the central one serving as the entrance.

 This setting––thick marble pillars and arches, tall vaulted ceilings of exposed brick and modern light fixtures––seems much better suited to Chef José Avillez’s deft homage to Portuguese gastronomy: witty but substantial, grand yet humble, surprising but also comforting.

 A steamed brioche with cod liver is an excellent starting point: it rolls classical elegance, contemporary technique and an essential Portuguese flavor into one.
 The cod liver is a tiny explosion of aromas, much more striking than the now familiar ‘spherified olive’ that bursts in your mouth.
 It’s followed by a marvelous cherry gazpacho with almond foam, contrasted with somewhat more gimmicky cubes of foie gras served on playing cards.
 The ‘false cherries’ that come next, filled with another quintessentially Portuguese flavor, that of sarapatel made with pork innards, hits the spot in the same way as the cod liver brioche.

 A selection of breads and butters features a stand-out broa, or Portuguese cornbread.
 Topped with unflavored but mighty Azorean butter, it envelops the taste buds and grips the chops in a grandmotherly embrace that lingers in the mind long after.